 log in, select “teams” tab, click on your team and select “Print game card” button below the roster

-Changes for Fall 2019 Season
+Changes for Spring 2020 Season

-- Our 8U division will be using a new model for creating the season schedule.
+- Our 8U division will be use the new model for creating the season schedule.
 Due to the variability in the the level of skill of 8U teams, BIHYSA will employ a method for scheduling 8U games which is similar to a tournament style of competition.
 Basically, the 8U division will be divided into two groups of teams (relatively balanced).
 A schedule will be generated for the 8U division for the first 5 weeks of competition.
 At the end of those weekends, the top half of teams from each division will be grouped to form an A flight and the bottom half of each division will be grouped to form a B flight.
 These two flights will play the remaining 5 weeks of games to determine seeding within their respective flights.

 - Players who play on 14U teams on Saturdays and wish to play on 16U and 19U teams on Sundays, as well as players traveling from other islands, will not contribute to the 3-4-5 rule for multi-rostering onto BIHYSA teams.

-IMPORTANT NEW IFAB changes to the laws of the game
+IMPORTANT NEW IFAB changes to the laws of the game:

 - Players may leave the field from the nearest point to where they are during a substitution.